 Mercenary Kings—a 2D action-platformer with heavy 16-bit influences—has finally seen its full release after employing the help of eager Kickstarter backers in 2012.
-The project purported to challenge players with punishing gameplay, satisfy collector with its vast array materials and customization, and dazzle onlookers with its masterfully-crafted pixel art animation (Paul Robertson, you lovely boy you).
-All appealing things, to be sure, but what truly had me interested (aside from Tribute’s stellar team of individuals who did work on Scott Pilgrim Vs. the World: the Game) was the internet’s collective, and strikingly apt, description of the game: it’s Metal Slug meets Monster Hunter.
+The project purported to challenge players with punishing gameplay, satisfy collectors with its vast array of materials and customization, and dazzle onlookers with its masterfully-crafted pixel art animation (Paul Robertson, you lovely boy you).
+All appealing things, to be sure, but what truly had me interested (aside from the stellar team of individuals at Tribute who had previously worked on Scott Pilgrim Vs. the World: the Game) was the internet’s collective, and strikingly apt, description of the game: it’s Metal Slug meets Monster Hunter.
 Hoo boy, am I on board with that.

-Mercenary Kings kicks off with one of the coolest videogame openings I’ve ever seen, by the way.
-From the very beginning, it’s obvious that the experience was tailor-made for anyone who enjoys the action-oriented arcade games of old, appealing to geeks all across the spectrum with a style that borrows elements from all points in the timeline of gaming’s history, and a number of surprising nods to anime.
+Mercenary Kings kicks off with one of the coolest video game openings I’ve ever seen, by the way.
+From the very beginning, it’s obvious that the experience was tailor-made for anyone who enjoys the action-oriented arcade games of old, appealing to geeks all across the spectrum with a style that borrows elements from all points in the timeline of gaming history, as well as a number of surprising nods to anime.
 But simply looking at images, or even gameplay, is a weirdly misleading experience when it comes to Mercenary Kings, honestly.
-By all accounts the game seems an average albeit lovely SNES-inspired, level-based romp through a number military-themed environments.
+By all accounts the game looks like an average, albeit lovely, SNES-inspired, level-based romp through a number of military-themed environments.
 And that happens, for suresies.
 But here is where the “Monster Hunter structuring” truly makes its influence.

-Rather than progressing from level to level as you’d expect, the Kings are offed a number of missions to clear, each of which takes place in a pre-established level.
-These encompass hostage rescuing, material collection, boss dispatching; fairly vanilla stuff that doesn’t alter gameplay all that much, save bosses that retreat to different areas of any given map after enough time has passed.
+Rather than progressing from level to level as you’d expect, the title Kings are offered a number of missions to clear, each of which takes place in a pre-built level.
+These encompass hostage rescuing, material collection, and boss dispatching – fairly vanilla stuff that doesn’t alter gameplay all that much, save bosses that retreat to different areas of any given map after enough time has passed.
 Once back at base, players can use materials dropped from enemies or found in the environment to craft guns and melee weapons, build biomods that enhance their characters, and stock up on usable items.
 From there, it’s usually back to the missions.
-And before long, the levels become well-trodden, and enemy types become familiar; progressively more powerful equipment is made, more mission and maps are unlocked.
-Players will find themselves battling bosses over and over, memorising their patterns, in attempt to obtain the drops necessary to craft even better equipment, which will be used to repeat the same cycle of mission clearing and boss fighting.
+And before long, the levels become well-trodden, and enemy types become familiar; progressively more powerful equipment is made, and more mission and maps are unlocked.
+Players will find themselves battling bosses over and over, memorising their patterns, in an attempt to obtain the drops necessary to craft even better equipment, which will then be used to repeat the same cycle of mission clearing and boss fighting.

-As you can see, there is some inherent repetitiveness to this deliberate design choice, and its either going to be a strength or weakness depending on the player’s gaming preferences.
-As for myself, I enjoy the setup, generally.
+As you can see, there is some inherent repetitiveness to this deliberate design choice, which is either going to be a strength or weakness depending on the player’s gaming preferences.
+Personally, I generally enjoy the setup.
 Granted, it does at times feel that the game’s content is perhaps stretched a little thin, though I don’t necessarily feel that a tighter, focused design is always better; Mercenary Kings forgoes a classical level-based structure for the accomplishment that comes with finally crafting a new gun, or the anticipation from finding rare items.
 It does tread thin ice, but the game never breaks it or falls into chilling, overtly-grindy waters.
 This is all reliant on compelling gameplay and an interesting world of course, on which Mercenary Kings delivers.